genropy/genropy_saved/docs/genro/webpage_elements/form/field.rst

     **Common attributes**:

     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
-For more information, check the :ref:`hidden` documentation page
+For more information, check the :ref:`hidden` page
     * *label*: You can't use the *label* attribute; if you want to give a label to your widget, check the :ref:`lbl_formbuilder` example
     * *visible*: if False, hide the widget (but keep a place in the :ref:`datastore` for it).
-      For more information, check the :ref:`visible` documentation page
+      For more information, check the :ref:`visible` page

 .. _field_examples: